 Shielding and protecting people defined on medical grounds as extremely vulnerable

-People who are identified as clinically extremely vulnerable were advised to take additional action to prevent themselves from coming into contact with COVID-19 when transmission of coronavirus in the community is high.
+People who are identified as clinically extremely vulnerable are being advised to take additional action to prevent themselves from coming into contact with COVID-19 when transmission of coronavirus in the community is high.

 NHS Volunteer Responders

 • Collecting shopping, medication (if your friends and family cannot collect them for you) or other essential supplies;

 • A regular, friendly phone call which can be provided by different volunteers each time or by someone who is also shielding and will stay in contact for several weeks; and